siyul-park/uniflow/docs/user_extension.md

 ## Integrating with Your Service

-Integrate the runtime environment into your service in two ways.
+Integrate the runtime environment into your service in two ways:

+### Continuous Integration

-**Continuous Integration**: Maintain the runtime environment to respond quickly to external requests.
+Maintain the runtime environment to respond quickly to external requests.
 Each runtime environment runs in an independent container, suitable for scenarios requiring continuous workflow execution.
 Configure the runtime environment with built-in extensions:

 ```go
 func main() {
 	col := memdb.NewCollection("")
 	store := store.New(col)

 	sbuilder := scheme.NewBuilder()